Choose Excellence with an MA in Clinical Mental Health Counseling

 Our MA in Clinical Mental Health Counseling is rooted in social justice, respect for diversity, and multicultural perspective.
 Our approach is woven through our entire curriculum and training model.
 We recruit, train, mentor, and prepare professionals who are committed to delivering culturally responsive care to meet a growing need in an increasingly diverse society.

 Our on-campus counseling students also have the option to choose to participate in a co-curricular, college-wide concentration to enhance their studies and expand their learning.
 Available concentrations include African and Caribbean Mental Health, Asian Mental Health, Global Mental Health, Latino Mental Health, LGBTQIA+ Studies, and Military and Veterans Psychology.
-These concentrations afford students the opportunity to dedicate part of their training to gaining focused understanding to support a particular population, while also connecting with students and faculty across the college who share similar academic interests.
+If you enroll in one of these concentrations, you will have the opportunity to dedicate part of your training to gaining focused understanding to support a particular population.
+You will connect with students and faculty across the College who share similar academic interests.

 Choose Community Connectivity, Support and Student Life

 The William James College community is supportive and connected.
 Our Dean of Students Office offers regular programming, in person and online, for all students, and oversees our Academic Resource Center.
 Student leadership and student groups create more opportunities for engagement, and we are proud to be home to the William James College Black Mental Health Graduate Academy, a community for Black students enrolled in our doctoral and master’s degree programs, that provides mentorship and networking opportunities.